aalokaily/ERAMER/README.md

 # ERAMER tool
-This tool predictes a score for trimming a given peptide by ERAP1 enzyme.
+This tool predicts a score for trimming a given peptide by ERAP1 enzyme.
+The score can be in range from -1 to 1, where 1 indicates high possibility for trimming by ERAP1 enzyme and -1 indicates the opposite.

 ----------------------------------Software version ----------------------------------